-The experiment was conducted at the Mont Terri URL, north of the town of St. Ursanne in the canton of Jura (Switzerland) in the shaly facies of the OPA.
-The laboratory is located 280 m underground and is accessed via a security tunnel, which runs alongside a main highway tunnel through the Jura Mountain range.
+The experiment was conducted at the Mont Terri rock laboratory, north of the town of St. Ursanne in the canton of Jura (Switzerland) in the shaly facies of the OPA.
+The laboratory is located between 220 and 320 m underground and is accessed via a security tunnel, which runs alongside a main highway tunnel through the Jura Mountain range.
 Taking experience from previous field experiments on borehole spacing and sensor type/distribution, a nine-borehole array was designed, as shown in Fig.2.
-The nine boreholes were drilled in the floor of Gallery 08 at an orientation of 326/57 so that they were oriented perpendicular to bedding.
-The length of all boreholes was ~15.5 m with a diameter of 101 mm.
+The nine boreholes were drilled in the floor of Gallery 08 (see Fig.3, Table 1) at an orientation of 326/57 to be oriented locally perpendicular to bedding.
+The length of all boreholes was ~15.5 m with diameters of 86 or 101 mm, apart from the pore pressure borehole (BGT-2) which was ~20 m in length.
+Fig.3 shows the location of the GT experiment within the Mont Terri rock laboratory along with the location of other experiments.
+Note that a local coordinate system was used and therefore geographic North and the local geological dip direction are indicated in Fig.2a.

 Borehole spacing must be carefully selected.
-The disturbed zone around boreholes was assumed to be half the borehole diameter, meaning each borehole has a zone of influence of ~200 mm.
-Boreholes can generally be drilled with a 1% location error, meaning if two boreholes are non-ideally located with a one metre separation between borehole centres, the distance between them would be 500 mm between the central injection borehole and a monitoring borehole, or 260 mm between two monitoring boreholes, as illustrated in Figure 2a.
-This means that no borehole can “interfere” with any other borehole.
+The disturbed zone around unsupported boreholes (BDZ) at Mont Terri is quoted as being a maximum of 2.7× borehole radius (Ziegler et al., 2026), meaning the BDZ lies 187 mm from the centre of a 101 mm borehole, or 160 mm for an 86 mm diameter one..
+Boreholes can generally be drilled with a 1% location error, meaning if two boreholes with a one metre separation between borehole centres are non-ideally located, the distance between them would be 500 mm between the central injection borehole and a monitoring borehole, or 260 mm between two monitoring boreholes, as illustrated in Fig.2a.
+This means that no borehole can “interfere” with any other borehole, with a non-disturbed zone of 626 mm and 126 mm in the ideal and non-ideally located conditions.
 Therefore, a separation of one metre was selected between the central injection borehole and the eight monitoring boreholes.

-Figure 2 shows the main components of the experimental setup (see Cuss et al., 2024 for full details):
+Fig.2 shows the main components of the experimental setup (see Cuss et al., 2024 for full details):

 • Injection borehole [green: Borehole BGT-10] equipped with 3-fold packer system; injection interval and intervals below and above monitoring porewater pressure; with fibre-optic (FO) cable clamped at the packers.